Skip to Main Content

 • How has the author reasoned about this evidence?

-• Could there be alternative explanations?
+• Could there be alternative explanations or interpretations of the evidence?

 • How does this argument compare to the arguments of others?